ElderMedic/RAREMGWAS/README.md

 In another recent study on Covid-19 [3], GWAS is unable to improve on 6.5% heritability estimate, post-GWAS analyses like Mendelian randomization and transcriptome-wide association study (TWAS) with extra data considered are performed, integration of eQTL is a direction to find causal genes[9].
 Summary association statistics is a powerful and common evidence source to dissect the genetics of complex trait (like RA) which has a large number of causal variants with small effects.
 Combining our current GWAS result with other existing GWAS archive on ieu open gwas project [5] (https://gwas.mrcieu.ac.uk/, a database of 184,790,518,159 genetic associations from 39,603 GWAS summary datasets) enables many further analyses including:
 1. Fine-mapping: conditional and joint multiple-SNP analysis (GCTA-COJO, SOJO)[6,7].
 2. Inferences about causal relationships and genetic correlations among traits (between RA and other autoimmune disease or BMI, smoking history...) also worths exploring[8].
-3. GWAS meta-analysis
+3. GWAS meta-analysis: p-val, bayes...
 4. heritability from summary statistics: LD Score regression [10].
 Partitioning heritability by functional annotation [11].

+Complex traits are often controlled by multiple genes, and there are interactions between genes.
+Many GWAS methods only consider monogenic, traditional detection methods are based on regression analysis to perform statistical tests on all gene combinations, they require a lot of time and are difficult to process high-dimensional data.
+Multifactor Dimensionality Reduction, derived from machine learning, first considers all possible combinations of reciprocal loci and treats these combinations as a series of polygenic factors, then integrates the available data into a new variable and uses the phenotypic information to classify genotypes into low and high risk[14].
 Another way to solve the problem of low effect size is implementing Genome-wide polygenic risk scores(GPS), GPS can find a lot more patients at high disease risk than clinical application simply relying on monogenic mutations[12,13].

 References
 1. Maher, Brendan.
 "Personal genomes: The case of the missing heritability."
 Nature News 456.7218 (2008): 18-21.